Our top interview tips employers will love

 An interview is a two-way street: while they want to understand whether you’re a good fit for the role, you want to know why you should want to work there.
 Have some questions prepared about the role and the company will show that you are an engaged candidate who is serious about the opportunity.
 Here are some examples of good questions to ask at the end of an interview along with any questions you have about the role itself:

 - What is your favourite thing about working here?

 - What does a typical day in this role look like?

 - How will success in this role be measured?

 - Who will I be working closely with?

 - What opportunities are there for professional development?

 Present positive body language

-First impressions and body language make a big difference.
-If you sit arms crossed and slouching, this shows disinterest.
-Look your interviewer(s) in the eye, sit up straight and look engaged.
+First impressions count and your body language says a lot before you have even spoken a word.
+If you sit arms crossed and slouching, you will appear disinterested.
+Ensure that you make eye contact with your interviewer(s), sit up straight and most importantly, smile!
 It will win you some brownie points!